2010 Scion xB

-The xB features electric power steering, which does away with belts, pulleys and fluid.
-It's quite nimble and fun to drive around town.
+The xB features electric power steering, which does away with belts, pulleys and hydraulic fluid.
+All in all, the xB is nimble, responsive and fun to drive around town.

 There's also a subtle 1.5-inch taper from the height of the windows at the front of the front window to the rear of the rear window, adding to the effect of reducing the squareness and making the xB look longer.
 The optional rear spoiler, as on our test xB, extends the roofline even more.

-Last year's new face vastly improves the looks of the xB from head-on, the three-quarter front angle, or side view.
-The old chin stuck out from under a thin grille, but the new unit is cohesive, still with a thin black grille but it's almost flush with the bumper below it.
-The headlamps are more shapely now, swept back, although they stick out at the sides, like bubbles.
+In front, the look is cohesive, with a thin black grille that's almost flush with the bumper below it.
+The headlamps are shapely and swept back, although they stick out at the sides, like bubbles.
 Below the thick plastic bumper under the grille, there's another black grille that sucks in air for the bottom of the radiator.
 At each side there are thin vertical black rubber things, apparently meant to be faux air intakes for brakes.
 They lend depth to the otherwise massive and flat valance.

-The longer body, wide C-pillar, rounded fender flares and loss of the protruding chin make the xB look less square, from any angle.
+Even though it's a box, the long body, wide C-pillar, rounded fender flares, and integrated nose make the xB look not so squared-off from any angle.

-Compared to the original, the interior of the latest Scion xB feels as changed as the exterior looks.
-There might have been a big loss in front seat legroom, but the driver still has a commanding view of the road.
+The interior of the Scion xB fits with the exterior looks.
+The driver has a commanding view of the road.
 That's exceptional if not unique, for a car of this size.
 The short nose, big windshield, elevatable driver's seat, and far-away dashboard create this feel.
 You become aware of the distance to the windshield when you reach to adjust the rearview mirror, which is quite a stretch from your shoulder.
-The glass is upright, it doesn't sweep back.
+The glass is nearly upright and doesn't sweep back very much.

-There's less of a stretch from the front-seat passenger's knees to the good-sized glovebox.
+There's not much of a stretch from the front-seat passenger's knees to the good-sized glovebox.
 It's mounted low so it folds down, possibly on the passenger's shins.
-Above the glovebox there is a long thin tray which might be useful if it had a liner that offered some grip, instead of the hard slick vinyl.
+Above the glovebox there is a long thin tray which might be useful if it had a liner that offered some grip, instead of the hard, slick vinyl.